smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 - Default: `"false"`

 Setting `CHAINLINK_DEV` to `true` enables development mode.
 This setting is not recommended for production deployments.
 It can be useful for enabling experimental features and collecting debug information.

+### SHUTDOWN_GRACE_PERIOD

+- Default: `"5s"`

+When Chainlink node is shutting down gracefully and exceeded this grace period, it gives up trying to stop all (sub)services gracefully, closes DB connection and quits.

 ### EXPLORER_ACCESS_KEY